Dyan E. Connelly, PhD

 I completed my predoctoral internship and postdoctoral fellowship at the VA Greater Los Angeles and VA Long Beach Healthcare Systems, where I received advanced training in evidence-based treatment for trauma, anxiety, insomnia, and the struggles that don’t fit neatly into categories.

-I continue my work with Veterans at the West Los Angeles VA, work I care a whole lot about.
-Many of the Veterans I work with joined the military looking for structure, purpose, or a way forward from difficult beginnings.
-They know what it means to feel disconnected from a world that kept going while they were away, and they’re willing to do the hard work of finding their way back.
-They remind me that change is possible, even when everything says it isn’t.
+I continue my work today with our nation’s heroes at the West Los Angeles VA, work I care a whole lot about.
+Many of the Veterans I work with joined the military looking for purpose, structure, or a way forward from difficult beginnings, only to come home carrying experiences that made it a struggle to reconnect with other people or settle back into everyday life.
+It is a privilege to get to do this work, and I’m grateful to the Veterans who allow me to be part of it.

 research background